050 Using Matplotlib#

 COM6018

 In this lab class we are going to get practice with using Matplotlib.
-We will be using the Matplotlib documentation and the Introducing Matplotlib notebook as a reference.
+We will be using the Matplotlib documentation and the Introducing Matplotlib course notes as a reference.

 The lab class is organised as a sequence of exercises.
 For each one you are provided with a dataset and an image of a plot of the data.
 Your task is to write code to reproduce the plot as closely as possible.
 After the lab class the solution code will be released so you can check your answers.
 The exercises start with simple plots and get progressively more complex.